How to add Hreflang Tags: An Hreflang Implementation Guide

 In some cases these might be non-relevant queries or terms that you’re not targeting and don’t want to target with the Web content that you have for those countries, however, in others you might identify that you’re already targeting some additional relevant terms with non-relevant Web versions.

-This analysis will help you to identify those set of languages and countries pages that need to be prioritized to use hreflang based on the identified international misalignment they already suffer from in Google’s search results.
+This analysis will help you to identify those set of languages and countries pages that need to be prioritized to use hreflang tags based on the identified international misalignment issues they already suffer from in Google’s search results.

 2. Choose the hreflang implementation method